deltabravozulu/testdisk/README.md

 Now, note we are deviating from the install instructions and stopping here.

 3.)
 Move files around (note, this only handles updating the binaries--if you care about updated manuals and whatnot, you'll need to grab those from ./testdisk/man after you compile it).
+Here's something to note: the way in which I am making qphotorec launch as root requires that qphotrec be renamed as qphotorecbin.
 ```
 # I'm assuming you are still in testdisk-photorec/testdisk/
 # cd up a directory
 cd ..
 cp testdisk/src/fidentify testdisk_deb_sourcedir/usr/bin/
 cp testdisk/src/photorec testdisk_deb_sourcedir/usr/bin/
-cp testdisk/src/qphotorec testdisk_deb_sourcedir/usr/bin/
+cp testdisk/src/qphotorec testdisk_deb_sourcedir/usr/bin/qphotorecbin
 cp testdisk/src/testdisk testdisk_deb_sourcedir/usr/bin/
 ```